mozilla/awsboxen/README.rst

   http://aws.amazon.com/about-aws/whats-new/2011/09/29/aws-cloudformation-new-features-update-stack-and-iam-support/

 So this approach allows you to version-control your evolving deployment stack right alongside the actual code.
-New version adds another type of server?
-No problem, CloudFormation will take care of it.
+New version adds another type of server, opens new network ports, and increases the size of the database?
+No problem, CloudFormation will take care of it with as little downtime as possible.

+**awsboxen showconfig [--profile=PROFILE] [<ref>]**

+This command will print the CloudFormation configuration as would be sent up to AWS, along with the processed list of Boxen definitions.
+It's very useful for debugging our configuration.

 **awsboxen list [--profile=PROFILE]**